-After that, we analyzed which could be the goals that our portfolio didn’t cover or didn’t support properly.
-For example: campaigns focused to announce several and various products simultaneously wasn’t cover by our formats.
+After that, we analyzed which could be the goals that our portfolio didn’t cover or didn’t support well.
+For example, campaigns focused to announce various products simultaneously weren’t cover by our formats.

-With these informations on hands, we started to research some formats of ours competitors - like Facebook Ads, Instagram Ads, Google Ads, etc - offers and which the best value that we could deliver to our clients.
+With this information on hand, we started to research some formats of ours competitors - like Facebook Ads, Instagram Ads, Google Ads, etc - offers and which the best value that we could deliver to our clients.

-After this analysis, we found a potencial option: the carousel ad.
+After this analysis, we found the carousel ad.
 This new format would add something new to our portfolio and our clients could see a new value.

-By analysing our competitors, we gathered the resources which were more utilized and widespread in the digital advertising market.
-We listed some elements that would be required to deliver the value to our clients.
+By analyzing our competitors, we gathered the resources which were more utilized and widespread in the digital advertising market.
+We listed some elements that would be required to deliver value to our clients.

-We created several sketches of this new format, identifying variations of elements, positions, dimensions, copy, CTA, etc.
+We created several sketches of this new format, identifying variations of elements, positions, dimensions, texts, etc.

-For development, we used front-end techs - HTML, CSS and JS - for the ad creation, which is known in the digital advertising market as rich media.
-It’s always important to think the ad can appear on various types of screens and devices.
+For development, we used front-end techs - HTML, CSS, and JS - for ad creation, which is known in the digital advertising market as rich media.
+It’s always required to think that the ad could appear on various types of screens and devices.

-So give attention and effort to performance and loading time is extremely important, which leads to a development of lighter pieces that provide the proposed goal and value.
-We raised some options for development, which were: to create all pieces from zero; or to utilize a framework.
-One person of our team went recently to Google I/O, and saw some talks about a new framwork and we decided to use it, AMP framework.
+So the attention given to performance and loading time is extremely important, which leads to the development of lighter pieces that provide the proposed goal and value.
+We raised some options for development, which were: to create all pieces from zero; or to utilize a new framework, AMP framework.
 We decided to develop both and test which would have a better performance, both the loading time as the total clicks.

 Now, it was necessary to decide which metrics we would need to analyze to decide if the new format would be a success or not.
 We listed some metrics, such as:

-One important step in user-centered-design process is iterate.
+One important step in the user-centered-design process is iterate.
 Due to the high volume of our campaigns, we ran a 2-week test cycle with significant collected data.
-This period of two weeks was choosen because it avoided a seasonal behavior by users during the weekdays compared to weekends.
-Thus, collect data and understand this information helped us to made some changes for every interation, changing elements, positions, dimensions, copy, CTA, etc.
+This period of two weeks was chosen because it avoided a seasonal behavior by users during the weekdays compared to weekends.
+Thus, collect data and understand this information helped us to make some changes for every interaction, changing elements, positions, dimensions, copy, CTA, etc.

 The version which we decided to put on our portfolio was the AMP version because it loaded faster than the second version.
-In this version, the user didn’t have to wait too much and the others images were loaded in the background while the user saw the first image.
+In this version, the user didn’t have to wait for too much and the other images were loaded in the background while the user saw the first image.

 The AMP version had more viewing time, which means, people spent more time viewing the content of the ad which increased the number of swipes and viewed content.